gsphome/englishgame2/README.md

 *   **Global Score:** Tracks the user's overall performance across all learning modules.
 *   **Keyboard Navigation:** Full control of the application using the keyboard.
 *   **Dynamic Content:** The application's content is generated dynamically from the `game-db.js` file.
-*   **Multiple Game Modes:** Includes flashcards, quizzes, and sentence completion exercises.
+*   **Multiple Game Modes:** Includes flashcards, quizzes, sentence completion, and sorting exercises.

 ## How to Add New Learning Modules